vikramappia/caffe-jacinto/examples/tidsp/models/sparse/cityscapes_segmentation/README.md

 Pre-training is done using the prototxt jacintonet11_bn_train_L2.prototxt.
 As the name indicates, this stage uses L2 regularized training.

 ### Stage 2: L1-Regularized training
 Done using the prototxt jacintonet11_bn_train_L1.prototxt.
 As the name indicates, this stage uses L1 regularized training.
-L1 regularization will induce several small coefficients (weights).
+L1 regularization will indue several small coefficients (weights).
 The following options used in the corresponding prototxt are important:

 * display_sparsity: 1000
 Display the fraction of sparsity achieved in each layer.